The Greatest Hits Collection (Bananarama album): The Greatest Hits & More More More

 In 2008, a reworked version of The Greatest Hits Collection was released.
 Titled The Greatest Hits & More More More, this release featured an expanded track list incorporating many of the singles not present on the original compilation, most notably those from Pop Life and Please Yourself.
-The track list is as follows:
+This release contains the album version of "More, More, More" and the 'PWL 7" Mix' of "A Trick of the Night".